Need to talk? Call 1800 882 436.

 Does abdominal separation go away by itself?

-Abdominal separation usually goes away in the weeks after the birth of your baby.
-Up to 1 in 3 people still report an abdominal separation a year after the birth.
+Abdominal separation often goes away in the weeks and months after the birth of your baby.
+But up to 1 in 3 women still report an abdominal separation a year after the birth.

 How can I strengthen my abdominal muscles?